flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

       \text{freestream/muRef} = \frac{\mu_\infty}{\rho_\infty C_\infty L_\text{gridUnit}}

-In the current case, we already know the Reynolds number (based on tip velocity and reference chord) in :eq:`hoverReynoldsChord`, so the "freestream/muRef" is expressed as
+If you already know the Reynolds number then you could use the following equation to get the “freestream/muRef":

    .. math::
       :label: muRefEq